Sraboner Dhara

 Sraboner Dhara is an Indian Bengali drama film directed by Sudeshna Roy and Abhijit Guha.
 Starring Soumitra Chatterjee and Parambrata Chatterjee, the film deals with Alzheimer's disease, the issues faced by the younger generation, and the emotional attachment established with the medical caregivers of the older generation.
-It is based on Dr. Subhendu Sen's short story, Between Raindrops and scripted by Padmanabha Dasgupta.
+It is based on Dr. Subhendu Sen's short story, Between Raindrops, and scripted by Padmanabha Dasgupta.

 The film was selected to compete at the Kolkata International Film Festival under the Asian Select category.
-The film released theatrically on 7 February 2020.
+The film was released theatrically on 7 February 2020.